Locally Differentially Private Analysis of Graph Statistics: Introduction

 We show that although these complex dependency among users introduces challenges, it also presents opportunities.
 Specifically, this kind of interdependency also implies that extra interaction between users and a data collector may be helpful depending on the prior responses.
 In this work, we investigate this issue and provide algorithms for accurately calculating subgraph counts under LDP.

-{\textbf{Our contributions.}}~~To our knowledge, we are the first to provide algorithms and corresponding performance guarantees for counting triangles and $k$-stars in graphs under edge Local Differential Privacy.
+{\textbf{Our contributions.}}~~In this paper, we provide algorithms and corresponding performance guarantees for counting triangles and $k$-stars in graphs under edge Local Differential Privacy.
 Specifically, our contributions are as follows: \begin{itemize} \item For triangles, we present two algorithms.
 The first is based on Warner's RR (Randomized Response) \cite{Warner_JASA65} and empirical estimation \cite{Kairouz_ICML16,Murakami_USENIX19,Wang_USENIX17}.
 We then present a more sophisticated algorithm that uses an additional round of interaction between users and data collector.
 We provide upper-bounds on the estimation error for each algorithm, and show that the latter can significantly reduce the estimation error.

 \item For $k$-stars, we present a simple algorithm using the Laplacian mechanism.
 We analyze the upper-bound on the estimation error for this algorithm, and show that it is order optimal in terms of the number of users among all LDP mechanisms that do not use additional interaction.